-meaning of big events at home and abroad, you need the Militant.
+To keep up with the real meaning of big events at home and abroad, you need the Militant.
 Try it for six months.
 Send your name and address and \$1.
-The Militant 116 University P1.
+The Militant 116 University Pl.
 New York 3, N.Y.

-Name Enclosed is \$1 for a sixmonths trial subscription.
-Street ...
-City I ces which would follow a drop | failed to stress it in conducting plan.
-Khrushchev stressed the or to leave like whiskey on the pave the way for war. abandonment of all further test- rocks.
-It is as integral to their ment.
+Enclosed is \$1 for a sixmonths trial subscription.
+Name Street City Zone State